Deinopis: Auditory senses

+Based on experiments investigating neural responses to sound, Deinopis spiders are able to detect acoustic signals over a broad range of frequencies, ranging from 100 – 10,000 Hz.

 Eyes

 The two posterior median eyes are enlarged and forward-facing.
 These eyes have a wide field of view and are able to gather available light more efficiently than the eyes of cats and owls, and are 2000 times more sensitive to light than human photoreceptors.
 This is despite the fact that they lack a reflective layer (tapetum lucidum); instead, each night, a large area of light-sensitive membrane is manufactured within the eyes, and destroyed at dawn, with the membrane being converted into vesicles which are then lysed in the inter-rhabdomeral cytoplasm.

-To aid further in netting prey, the spider places white fecal spots on the surface below the net and uses them for aiming.
-Spiders also lack ears, but Deinopis use hairs and receptors (slit sensillae) on their legs to distinguish sounds at a distance of up to 2 meters.

 Species

-As of September 2025, this genus includes twenty species:
+As of September 2025, this genus included twenty species: